 The Canadian Automobile Association has been representing the travelling public since 1913.
 And for decades, we have been operating one of the country’s largest leisure travel agencies.

-On behalf of our 6.2 million members from coast to coast, we have been advocating for better and clearer rights for air passengers.
+On behalf of our more than 6 million members from coast to coast, we have been advocating for better and clearer rights for air passengers.

 That’s already the case in the United States and the European Union, where governments have passed strong consumer protection laws for air passengers.
 We believe Canadians deserve no less, so that when something goes wrong, they know what their rights are and how to claim them.